Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 Watch the Language Carefully

-Some management agreements charge a percentage of scheduled rent (the rent you're owed) vs. collected rent (what was actually paid).
+Some management agreements charge a percentage of scheduled rent versus collected rent.
 That difference means you could pay a management fee on a tenant who never paid — essentially paying your manager to manage a problem tenant while you absorb the loss.

 Flat-Fee Structures